Professor in Race and Cultural Studies

 +44 (0)20 7919 7616

-I am the co-convenor of the MA in Gender, Media and Culture and from October 2013 I will be the Director of our new Centre for Feminist Research.
+I am the co-convenor of the MA in Gender, Media and Culture and convenor of the Feminist Postgraduate Forum.
+I am the Director of our new Centre for Feminist Research.

 I would be interesting in supervising students in the following broadly defined areas: